India's Parliament begins voting for new president

 Ms Murmu "has devoted her life to serving society and empowering the poor, downtrodden as well as the marginalised", Mr Modi tweeted after her candidacy was announced.

-Her main opponent for the presidency is veteran politician Yashwant Sinha, a former BJP member and former finance and external affairs minister, who has been backed by opposition parties including Congress.
+Her main opponent is veteran politician Yashwant Sinha, a former BJP member and former finance and external affairs minister, who has been backed by opposition parties including Congress.

 "Only one side wants to protect the provisions & values enshrined in our Constitution."

-If no-one has more than 50 per cent support, the lowest-scoring candidate is eliminated and their votes redistributed until someone reaches the mark.
+If no one has more than 50 per cent support, the lowest-scoring candidate is eliminated and the votes redistributed until someone reaches the mark.

 The result will be announced later this week.